ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 		```
        {: codeblock}

-3. Use the LogDNA ingestion REAT API
+3. Use the LogDNA ingestion REST API
 {: #ingestionapi}

    As a last resort you can use LogDNA's REST API or code libraries.